LangArthur/MachineLearning-tools/README.md

 Implementation of different tools for machine learning.

-This project is for a pedagogic purpose and was developp through my different projects in machine learning course.
+This project is for a pedagogic purpose and was developp through my different projects / assignments in machine learning course.
+There are also some algorithms that was developped later.

 ## Install